 Wildlife photography is probably the area in which you have to best understand and utilize your camera's focus system.
 Animals move, run, fly and require attention of how you use your focus system to get a good shot.
 There are many settings you can change and move from on to another in order to adapt best for different scenes.

-2. Using Lock-Focus (AF-S in Nikon or Single in Canon) or Continuous-Focus (AF-C in Nikon or AI servo in Canon).
+2. Using Lock-Focus (AF-S in Nikon or One-Shot in Canon) or Continuous-Focus (AF-C in Nikon or AI servo in Canon).

 3. Drive: Using single shooting or continuous shooting.

 - Use face/eye detection.
 Due to the fact that face/eye detection focus method is so effective, it is almost redundant to use any other method when it comes to wildlife photography.